ScriptFUSION/Pip/README.md

 * Display the name of each test case as it is executed.
 * Display the execution time of each test in tiered colour bands.
-* Immediately print exceptions and assertion failures as they occur.
+* Immediately print exceptions, assertion failures, warnings, notice and deprecation messages as they occur.
 * Flawless test suite indicator: success dot turns to red exclamation mark if any prior tests failed.
 Useful for CI consoles without a scrollback buffer.

 ## Preview

 The following preview is somewhat atypical but shows all supported output cases at once.
-Of course, we expect all *your* tests to be green!
+Of course, we expect all *your* tests to be mostly green!

 ![Preview image][]